 Within our education community the Creative Arts faculty and Circle in the Water aims to develop a creative culture by emphasizing active engagement and reflection within the following subject and performance strands:

-• Drama, Theatre, • Dance • Film and Film Studies • Music • Visual Arts, Art and Design • Circle in the Water
+• Drama, Theatre, Performing Arts (BTEC) • Dance • Film and Media Studies • Music • Visual Arts, Art and Design (BTEC) • Circle in the Water

 Our subjects provide opportunities for students to acquire knowledge, practices and dispositions that can be used to develop self-awareness, aesthetic awareness and the ability to solve problems, make decisions and communicate effectively.

 Students have ways of working to develop and demonstrate their knowledge and understanding.
 They enhance their understanding of arts practice through active engagement, both individually and collaboratively using arts elements, techniques, skills and processes, working creatively and imaginatively, to take risks and focus on how the arts reinforce and challenge their own experiences and those of other artists.
 They develop their ability to critically analyse and reflect on the creative process that has occurred within one or across many arts disciplines.
 Students select and use a range of tools and technologies, including information and communication technologies (ICTs).
 They routinely demonstrate an autonomous and purposeful use of ICTs to inquire, create and present arts works, and to communicate their own arts practice and that of others.
 Students demonstrate evidence of their learning over time in relation to the following assessable elements:

 • creating • presenting • evaluating • knowledge and understanding